UNCOVER: A NIRSpec Census of Lensed Galaxies at z=8.50-13.08 Probing a High AGN Fraction and Ionized Bubbles in the Shadow: Spectroscopic Redshift

 Among our spec-$z$ confirmed sources, some are detected with multiple emission lines, making their $z_{\rm spec}$ estimates very secure.
 On the other hand, others without the multiple emission line detection mainly rely on the Ly$\alpha$ break feature, which may still have uncertainty in their $z_{\rm spec}$ estimates.
 Motivated by this, we compare the line-based redshift estimate ($z_{\rm line}$) and the Ly$\alpha$-break-based redshift estimate ($z_{\rm break}$).
 We use ID20466, ID10646, ID3686, ID22223, ID26185, and ID13151, which show multiple emission line detection (Figure~\ref{fig:spectrum}) and are suitable for this experiment.
 For $z_{\rm line}$, we mask the $\pm0.1\mu$m range from the observed Ly$\alpha$ wavelength in the 1D spectra.
 For $z_{\rm break}$, we mask all wavelengths with $\lambda \geq 3.0\mu$m and the $\pm0.05\mu$m ranges from the observed wavelengths of detected emission lines in the 1D spectra.
 We then rerun the same template fitting to the masked spectra as Section~\ref{sec:measure} and derive $z_{\rm line}$ and $z_{\rm break}$.

 In the right panel of Figure~\ref{fig:zph-zspec}, we compare our $z_{\rm line}$ and $z_{\rm break}$ estimates.
 We find that the offset between the line and Ly$\alpha$ break-based redshifts $\Delta z' (\equiv z_{\rm line}-z_{\rm break}) \in [-0.2:+0.2]$.
 This indicates that the redshift estimate based on the Ly$\alpha$ break feature alone may still have the uncertainty of $\pm0.2$.
 Given that we perform this experiment only with the sources with multiple significant emission line detections, which are mostly equal to the best SNR spectra, the offset could be even worse than $\pm0.2$ with lower SNR data.
-This is important for the design of future follow-up spectroscopy based on the redshift estimates with NIRSpec/prism, especially when using instruments whose redshift coverage of targeting emission lines can be narrower than this potential redshift uncertainty (e.g., ALMA).
+This is important for the design of future follow-up spectroscopy based on the redshift estimates with NIRSpec/prism, especially when using instruments whose redshift coverage of targeting emission lines can be narrower than this potential redshift uncertainty, such as ALMA.

 Individually, ID22223 shows $z_{\rm break}$ overestimated by $\sim$0.2.
 The 1D spectrum clearly shows the softened shape of the Ly$\alpha$ break, which is the natural cause of the overestimate of $z_{\rm break}$.
 ID3686, ID26185, and ID13151 also show slight overestimates in $z_{\rm break}$ ($\Delta z' < 0.05$).
 In the 1D spectra of these three sources, we identify the softened shape in the Ly$\alpha$ break more or less similar to that of ID22223.
 These results indicate that the slight overestimate of $z_{\rm break}$ in these three sources is also caused by the similar softened shape of the Ly$\alpha$ break, while the clear cut-off of the Ly$\alpha$ break mitigates the effect.
-Therefore, an overestimation of $z_{\rm break}$ does not always result from a softened Ly$\alpha$ break, depending on the SNR of the spectrum.
+Therefore, an overestimation of $z_{\rm break}$ does not always \tcb{severely occur due to the softened Ly$\alpha$ break,} depending on the SNR of the spectrum.

 In ID20466 and ID10646, on the other hand, the $z_{\rm break}$ values are underestimated by $\sim$0.1--0.2.
 Their 1D spectra show that the Ly$\alpha$ line and continuum continue down to shorter wavelengths than the rest-frame 1216${\rm \AA}$, indicative of an enhanced transmission of the Ly$\alpha$ line and continuum due to the presence of the so-called proximity zone, which has been often observed around high-redshift luminous quasars \citep[e.g.,][]{eilers2017}.
 We further discuss the proximity zone around ID20466 and ID10646 in Section~\ref{sec:bubble}.